 So, though we equivalence arterial, capillary, venous, mixed venous blood for most chemicals, we could not do that for the analysis of oxygen saturation or oxygen content, and we used different specimen groupings for analytes with distinct values on the arterial versus the venous side of circulation.
 We equivalence capillary blood to arterial blood, but only for oximeter, because in the case of oxygen saturation is measured peak surge of arterial blood into the capillary bed1, 2, 3.

 We have finished the first draft for microbiology, hematology, chemistry, drug/tox, serology, and urinalysis, which constitutes the majority of the lab testing content.
-We do not plan to address the Chemistry challenge tests (Class Chal) at all, because the tests in that class tend to be exotic, and not congenial to grouping because they are so specialized.
+We do not plan to address the Chemistry challenge tests (Class CHAL) at all, because the tests in that class tend to be exotic, and not congenial to grouping because they are so specialized.

 We also have plans to build a unit conversion function into the table, that would convert units of the same property into a locally preferred one, and perhaps, convert some tests with a different mass/molar conversion.